 STEM learning refers to the integrated teaching and learning of science, technology, engineering, and mathematics through hands-on and practical knowledge.
-But practical learning does not always have to take place inside the classroom.
-Teachers can incorporate STEM learning into outdoor education helping children learn in a fun and creative way.
+STEM learning, or any type of learning for that matter, does not always have to take place inside the classroom.
+Children can have access to an unrestrained laboratory while they learn outside!
+Installing educational outdoor playground equipment create a space where children can explore, investigate, challenge themselves, and ask questions within a structured learning environment.
+With that in mind, here are three ways to incorporate STEM learning into your school playground.

 Structured playground equipment, such as educational play panels, provide teachers with equipment that can be used during lessons time as well as playtime.
 Our Weather Stations Panels takes science lessons outdoors and can help children understand meteorology and the science behind the weather in a more practical way.

-As part of a project on the weather, the barometer, thermometer, hygrometer and rain gauge can help children understand the changes that happen across each season as well as the wide-reaching impacts of weather and climate change locally and globally.
+The barometer, thermometer, hygrometer and rain gauge can help children understand the changes that happen across each season.
+As a long term project children can look at the wide-reaching impacts of weather and climate change locally and globally.

-Children can take it in turns to record the readings and relay the information back to the class, helping them to understand that the weather is observable and measurable as well as practising their presentation skills.
+Children can take turns recording the readings and relaying the information back to the class, which helps them understand that the weather is observable and measurable while also practising their presentation skills.

 Being able to access the panel at playtime can also provide the opportunity to role-play what they have learnt during the lesson.
 Why not pretend to be a Meteorologist, researching, reporting and predicting the weather patterns or even a weather presenter on TV!